AhmedDesoky14/Secured-CAN-Network-Application/README.md

 ## Components
 *1- For STM32F1x*
-	- CAN handler, based on STM HAL libraries, acts as a wrapper for CAN STM sHAL library.
+	- CAN handler, based on STM HAL libraries, acts as a wrapper for CAN STM sHAL library.\n
  	- CAN Tansport Protocol.
-Implementation of CAN TP (ISO 15765-2) for CAN segmentation and assembly. **Tareget independent.**
+Implementation of CAN TP (ISO 15765-2) for CAN segmentation and assembly. **Tareget independent.**\n
   	- CAN Service Manager.
 CAN application APIs with the ability and option to encrypt the messages using the implemented Cryptography stack. **Tareget independent.**

 *2- For Raspberry Pi*
-	- CAN handler, based on can-utils library, acts as a wrapper for it.
+	- CAN handler, based on can-utils library, acts as a wrapper for it.\n
  	- CAN Tansport Protocol.
-Implementation of CAN TP (ISO 15765-2) for CAN segmentation and assembly. **Tareget independent.**
+Implementation of CAN TP (ISO 15765-2) for CAN segmentation and assembly. **Tareget independent.**\n
   	- CAN Service Manager.
 CAN application APIs with the ability and option to encrypt the messages using the implemented Cryptography stack. **Tareget independent.**

 ## External Dependencies